The latest news on how to obtain a COVID-19 vaccination

 •A regional mass vaccination clinic is set at Echo Bluff State Park at Eminence from 9 a.m. to 3 p.m.
 Friday, Feb.
 12. The Shannon County Health Center can be contacted for additional information.
 Its telephone number is 573-226-3914.
 It will be similar to one Friday at West Plains that gave 2,800 doses.
 A pre-registration will be posted at some time, too.

 •A regional mass vaccination clinic is set for 8 a.m. until 4 p.m.
 Saturday, Feb.
 6, at Missouri Ozarks Community Health at 603 Northwest 10th Ave. in Ava.
 Pre-registration is required.
 Contact the Douglas County Health Department at 417-683-4174.
-A pre-registration will be posted at some time, too.
+Appointments can be made by calling the telephone number.

+•Supplies were allocated to Salem Memorial District Hospital.
+The health center in Dent County is taking appointments at 573-729-3106.

 In this area, the state lists these sites as potential locations to eventually receive a vaccine: